Alienation

 Dennett, Stella, Individuation in Addiction Recovery: An Archetypal Astrological Perspective, 2025thesis

-the mythological base of the Waste Land of the modern soul, or, as it is being called these days, our 'alienation.'
-The sense of desolation is experienced on two levels: first the social… and, beyond that, the metaphysical.
+that, in short, is the mythological base of the Waste Land of the modern soul, or, as it is being called these days, our ‘alienation.’

-Campbell identifies modern alienation as the experiential residue of mythological dissociation—the simultaneous collapse of social identification and metaphysical participation following the death of the biblical world-picture.
+Campbell identifies the modern sense of alienation as the direct mythological consequence of the collapse of both social participation mystique and metaphysical identity with the divine.

 Campbell, Joseph, Creative Mythology: The Masks of God, Volume IV, 1968thesis